awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

 ### Modifying parameter values for Aurora Serverless v1<a name="aurora-serverless.parameter-groups.setting-values"></a>

-As explained in [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md), you can't directly change values in a default parameter group, regardless of its type \(DB cluster parameter group, DB parameter group\)\.
+As explained in [Working with parameter groups](USER_WorkingWithParamGroups.md), you can't directly change values in a default parameter group, regardless of its type \(DB cluster parameter group, DB parameter group\)\.
 Instead, you create a custom parameter group based on the default DB cluster parameter group for your Aurora DB engine and change settings as needed on that parameter group\.
 For example, you might want to change some of the settings for your Aurora Serverless DB cluster to [log queries or to upload DB engine specific logs](#aurora-serverless.logging) to Amazon CloudWatch\.

 **To create a custom DB cluster parameter group**